Restaurant operations everywhere are cashing in on the demand for seasonal menus.

 World Cups always mark an explosion of burger sales.
 Byron Hamburgers tapped into this national culinary compulsion with great success last summer, during the 2014 World Cup.
 They offered customers The Ronaldo burger: 12oz of beef, crispy bacon, onions, pickles and American cheese.

 The reason this menu addition succeeded was its clever marketing conception.
 Everything about it was well chosen.
 Firstly, Ronaldo is a player whose heyday was the early ‘00s.
-Byron is fast-casual diner, and this type of restaurant operation is favoured by the Millennials slowly infiltrating the workforce.
+Byron is a fast-casual diner, and this type of restaurant operation is favoured by the Millennials slowly infiltrating the workforce.
 This young-professional demographic that supplies many of Byron’s sales will have been the perfect age to idolise Ronaldo in his prime.

 This same demographic also love the tongue-in-cheek humour present in naming this new, whopping, double-patty burger is named after a player known for being somewhat overweight.
 Byron successfully identified a global event their demographic engages with and syphoned off some of this hype by dressing the new product in the values and experiences of their core market demographic.